Tarsal Coalition Treatment in NYC

 Questions About Foot & Ankle Care

-It is an abnormal connection between two or more bones in the back of the foot, often present from birth.
+A tarsal coalition is an abnormal connection between two or more bones in the back of the foot, usually present from birth.
+The bridge between the bones may be made of bone, cartilage, or fibrous tissue.
+It often

-We use specialized X-ray views and often a CT or MRI to see the “bridge” between the bones.
+We use specialized weight-bearing X-ray views and often a CT or MRI scan to see the abnormal connection between the bones and assess its type and extent.
+Advanced imaging is essential because coalitions can be

-Not always, but it is common for a coalition to be present in both feet even if only one hurts.
+Not always, but it’s fairly common for a tarsal coalition to be present in both feet even when only one is causing pain.
+For this reason, we often evaluate both feet during diagnosis.
+Identifying a coalition in the second

 We Bring Smiles To You